jafudi/flexpair-website/index.md

-Flexpair provides the technology to include the ideas of maximum diverse talent worlwide.
+Flexpair provides the technology to include the ideas of maximum diverse talent worlwide while reducing pollution.
 We also believe that the best way of motivating is to track the impact of individual contributions and to provide a fair equity stake in eventual successes.

 To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!